Low Maximum Heart Rate

 I'm concerned because it seems like 151 is too low, and I feel like maybe I haven't actually maxed out.
 The formulas (which I understand to be inaccurate) say I should be at 184-188.

-Could anyone tell me if my approach to maxing out was flawed?
+Could you tell me if my approach to maxing out was flawed?
 Should this be done on a track?
 Do I have to build up and hold max for a longer time?
 Should I simply spend the $$ and have a physiological test done?
-I've never heard of anyone my age having such a low max...does anyone here know of any such examples?
+I've never heard of anyone my age having such a low max... do you know of any such examples?

 Thanks for your question about your low maximum heart rate.